-A student's overall contribution to the project is referred to as their Discovery Opportunity.
-Completion of a Discovery Opportunity will involve meeting research targets along the way.
-Research targets may involve a range of possible tasks that include learning how to use instruments, attending academic conferences, running experiments and/or presenting your work.
+A student's overall contribution to the project is referred to as his or her Discovery Opportunity.
+Completion of a Discovery Opportunity involves meeting research targets along the way.
+Those targets may involve a range of possible tasks that include learning how to use instruments, attending academic conferences, running experiments and/or presenting your work.

-Students may have the opportunity to work on research projects and interact with peers from our partner institutions and have campus tours.
+Students also may have the opportunity to work on research projects and interact with peers from partner institutions and have campus tours.

 Four-year partners